 I was lucky enough to hear about Blindspotting (2018) when it was initially released in limited theaters.
 I could have easily missed out on this movie.
-Its release fell during a quiet time for the Black Lives Matter movement; 5 years after the group’s inception, and 2 years before the latest resurgence.
+Its release fell during a quiet time for the Black Lives Matter (BLM) movement; five years after the group’s inception, and two years before the latest resurgence.
 That being said, I feel like this film could have been used by the movement to sincerely and humbly show the world what life might be like for a Black man living in an urban area.
 Unfortunately, Blindspotting went under the radar for most of the country; chalk it up to bad timing, perhaps.
-However, even two years after its release, this movie’s impact hits just as hard now as if it came out 2 to 3 weeks ago.
+However, even two years after its release, this movie’s impact hits just as hard now as if it came out two to three weeks ago.

 I want to add a little bit of context to me as a viewer: I grew up in a place that was often rated #1 on lists for safest cities in the world.
 I’m a white male, and my parents provided everything I would ever need.
 From my limited perspective, I was truly touched by this film and felt an overflow of empathy for a population of people that deal with the issues displayed in this movie every day.
 The movie also managed to make me laugh—a lot!

 Daveed Diggs (original Hamilton Broadway production, and Wonder) and Rafael Casal grew up together in Oakland and both experienced much of what they eventually created in this film.
 They both co-wrote and co-starred in Blindspotting and their chemistry makes for an enthralling and hilarious watch by itself.
 I was hooked all the way from their playful banter to their emotionally and racially charged arguments.